REDUS-IMR/docs/user_manual/02_redus_master_recipe.md

 output <- REDUStools::processRstoxSTS("barents_sea_neacod_trawl_winter.xml")
 ```

-Please see another guide that will explain more on the above stand-alone process (TODO).
+Please see another guide that will explain more on the above stand-alone proces [here](#redustools-standalone).

 ## Parameter details